Yewei: Culture

 It has been reported that the consumption of wildlife appeals only to a minority of people in China.
 However, the topic of whether it should be consumed has had some mixed reactions.
 According to a 2006 survey by WildAid and the China Wildlife Conservation Association, about 70% of 24,000 people surveyed in 16 cities in mainland China had not eaten wild animals in the previous year, up from 51% in a similar 1999 survey.

 In a 2014 survey of several cities in China, 52.7% of respondents agreed with the statement that wildlife should not be consumed.

-According to The Guardian, some locals in Southern China sometimes boast that they will "eat anything with four legs except a table".
+According to The Guardian in an article back in 2014, some locals in Southern China sometimes boast that they will "eat anything with four legs except a table".

-The consumption of exotic wildlife, especially in Guangdong, came under heavy criticism after the SARS epidemic.
+The consumption of exotic wildlife, especially in some provinces in the southern part of the nation, came under heavy criticism after the SARS epidemic.
 Following the outbreak of COVID-19, the Chinese government formally made the practice illegal, amidst growing calls inside China to permanently ban the wildlife trade.